-- They then squeeze the head of your penis for 10-20 seconds
+- then squeezes the head of your penis for 10 to 20 seconds

-- They let go of your penis for 30 seconds and then resume masturbation
+- then let go of your penis for 30 seconds and resume masturbation

-- Your partner doesn’t squeeze your penis though
+- similar to the squeeze technique but your partner doesn’t squeeze your penis

-- When you have built your confidence about delaying ejaculation, you can have sex, stopping and starting as needed
+- when you have built your confidence about delaying ejaculation, you can move on to having sex - you can stop and start as needed

-These techniques require practice to get right, but should help to delay ejaculation in the long term.
+These techniques can take practice to get right, but they should help you delay ejaculation in the long term.